markusweis/ai-project/experiments_and_models.md

 ----------
 Open ideas for further experiments (fully-connected):
-- Only best edge per node
-- n-1 total best edges, as long as they dont form a cycle
 - One-hot encoding
 - Padding with -1 or 0
 - Random instead of sorting